aprunge/aprunge/README.md

 🔭 I’m currently working on GPU Passthrough in Java
 🌱 I’m currently learning GPU Passthrough in Java
-👯 I’m looking to collaborate on Optimized Random Number Generator 🤔 I’m looking for help with getting better at Fortnite 💬 Ask me about my favorite Monster flavor (the white one) 📫 How to reach me: Don't.
+👯 I’m looking to collaborate on GPU Passthrough in Java 🤔 I’m looking for help with GPU Passthrough in Java
+💬 Ask me about GPU Passthrough in Java
+📫 How to reach me: GPU Passthrough in Java
-😄 Pronouns: ga/mer
+😄 Pronouns: GPU Passthrough in Java
-⚡ Fun fact: I'm racist
+⚡ Fun fact: GPU Passthrough in Java